Wallington County Grammar School: Academic performance

 Academic performance at Wallington County Grammar School is outstanding, with students entering WCGS with very high levels of attainment.
 Progress and attainment in the Sixth Form are also exceptional.
 In the latest Ofsted report from 2017, WCGS was rated 'outstanding' in all areas, including Achievement, Behaviour and Safety of pupils; Quality of teaching, learning and assessment; Personal development and Welfare; 16 to 19 study programmes; and Leadership and Management.

 WCGS was awarded "science college" status in 2005 for its excellence in science and mathematics.
 This meant extra funding for the school, which helped to further improve the standard of the school's science department.
-More recently, WCGS was awarded a second specialism - "WCGS Applied Learning".
+More recently, WCGS was awarded a second specialism—"WCGS Applied Learning".

-In February 2019, the school won the Evening Standard's Outstanding Academic Achievement Award, while its latest 'Progress 8' score places it amongst the top four per cent of mainstream state-funded schools in the UK.
+In February 2019, the school won the Evening Standards Outstanding Academic Achievement Award, while its latest 'Progress 8' score places it amongst the top four per cent of mainstream state-funded schools in the UK.